sbonds/mkdocs-simple-demo/docs/index.md

 This exists to demonstrate aspects of mkdocs, such as bugs, in a way where the whole process is easy to understand and reproduce.

+## April 2025: Updated to use GitHub actions

+Continuing the long history of CI changes in GitHub originating with TravisCI.
+Hopefully GitHub actions stick around for a while.

 ## Demo: nested unordered lists

 * This is an unordered list item